JustSustainabilityDesign/savetheAI/_pages/join-us.md

 title: "Join us"
 author_profile: true
 ---
-Want to take action?
-Here’s how you can help spread the word:
+This website is in the soft launch phase on occasion of the Paris AI summit.
+We are preparing for a full launch during February.

-**Snap a photo and tag us on Bluesky / Mastodon / Instagram with @SavetheAI and #SavetheAI**
+Please help spread the word: Snap a photo of any posters and postcards you encounter and share it.
+Tag us on Bluesky / Mastodon / Instagram with @SavetheAI and #SavetheAI.

-Come back for more: This website is growing
+**Come back for more: This website is growing.**

 Want to hear about saving air, jobs, gas and coal for AI?
 We are working on it!
 Want to contribute?
-Please reach out!
+Please reach out on social media or [email](mailto:savetheainow@proton.me).

 **Support civil society organizations aiming to limit the impact of AI**